jeff343/frem-job-listings/README.md

 ### Continued development

 For my future work I plan to pick projects that will require managing global state with React.
-I would like the get a better understaning of when to use different state management such as useState vs useReducer, and how to create and pass context through the app.
+I would like the get a better understanding of when to use different state management such as useState vs useReducer, and how to create and pass context through the app.

 ### Useful resources